- Who We Are

 Who We Are

-The Joe Niekro Foundation™ (JNF) was established in 2007 and is headquartered in Scottsdale, AZ.
-The organization is the “brain child” of Natalie Niekro (daughter of Joe).
+The Joe Niekro Foundation™ (JNF) was established in 2007 and is headquartered in San Diego, CA. The organization is the “brain child” of Natalie Niekro (daughter of Joe).
 Joe Niekro was a twenty-two year veteran of professional baseball who suddenly lost his life from a cerebral brain aneurysm in October 2006.
 The astonishing lack of public awareness and under-support of research led to the launch of a crusade to educate and encourage awareness about brain aneurysms and other cerebral disorders.

 The Joe Niekro Foundation™ is committed to supporting patients and families, research, treatment and awareness of Brain Aneurysms, AVMs and Hemorrhagic Strokes.
 We provide education on the risk factors, causes and treatments of these conditions, while funding the advancement of neurological research.